Multiorbital singlet pairing and $d+d$ superconductivity: Results

 \enni

 \enni reflecting the space-group allowed varying orbital-content and splitting of the Fermi surfaces (FSs).
-We refer the reader to Refs.~\onlinecite{Raghu,Nica_Yu} for detailed expressions of the $\xi$'s .
-The FS corresponding to this effective model has electron pockets centered at the $(\pm \pi,0)$ and $(0, \pm \pi)$ points of an one-Fe unit cell.
+We refer the reader to subsection~\ref{Sec:Appn_C} of the Methods for detailed expressions of the $\xi$'s .
+The FS corresponding to this effective model has electron pockets centered at the $(\pm \uppi,0)$ and $(0, \pm \uppi)$ points of an one-Fe unit cell.

 In Ref.~\onlinecite{Nica_Yu}, we showed that the general BdG dispersion is \emph{always gapped along the FS}.
-Nodes away from the FS can appear for larger band splitting, reflecting the corrections to the gap term due to the non-commuting TB and pairing parts.
+Nodes away from the FS can appear for larger band splitting ~\cite{Nica_Yu,Chubukov_PRB_2016, Agterberg_PRL_2017}, reflecting the corrections to the gap term due to the non-commuting TB and pairing parts.
 However, in alkaline-Fe selenides, where \enst pairing is competitive, the small band splitting at the center of the Brillouin zone precludes the appearance of nodes.
+Even in the cases when the nodes were to appear in the BdG spectrum away from the Fermi surface, it will not affect our conclusion.
+The point is that, in strongly correlated systems, only nodal excitations on the Fermi energy are long lived and, thus, sharply defined.
+For states away from the Fermi energy, any putative nodal excitations will necessarily involve a large damping caused by the underlying electron correlations, which obviates the distinction between nodal and gapped excitations.
+We illustrate how this can occur in Supplementary Note 5.

-Another important characteristic of such a gapped $s\tau_{3}$ state is its sign change under a $\pi/2$ rotation.
+Another important characteristic of such a gapped $s\tau_{3}$ state is its sign change under a $\uppi/2$ rotation.
 Such a sign-change leads to the formation of an in-gap spin resonance. $s\tau_{3}$ is then a pairing state which reconciles a fully-gapped FS with the presence of a spin-resonance, typically associated with a $d-$wave gapless order parameter.

+Although we focus on a simplified two-orbital model in order to illustrate the salient properties of \enst pairing, the latter can also be stabilized in more general five-orbital models of the alkaline Fe-selenide class of SCs.
+The pairing matrix in the $t-J_{1}-J_{2}$ model can be decomposed into all the symmetry-allowed channels.
+The complex coefficients of these components have both amplitude and phase.
+The illustrative results are shown in Fig.~\ref{Fig_2}(a,b).
+The zero-temperature pairing amplitudes of all symmetry-allowed pairing channels have been determined in a five-orbital $t-J_{1}-J_{2}$ model with nearest and next-nearest exchange couplings.
+This model and its solution method are discussed in subsection~\ref{Appn:5_orb_tJ} of the Methods section.